 It’s time has come.
-Today’s the day.
-I’ve been putting off this decision for years.
+Today’s the day I stop putting off this decision.

 For some of us, getting rid of an object becomes exponentially harder with each passing year.
 Pretending it’s younger doesn’t help.
 It’s embedded in the psyche.
 It is Identity.